Razvlekal0vka/file-renaming-program/README.md

 - **Theme Support**: Light and dark themes
 - **Windows Compatible**: Automatic filename sanitization for Windows to prevent errors
 - **Safe Operations**: Complete folder structure copying before renaming
+- **Flatten Mode**: Option to save all renamed files in a single folder (no subdirectories)
+- **Conflict Resolution**: Automatic handling of duplicate filenames with numbered suffixes

 ### Requirements